evanshortiss/express-joi-validation/README.md

 ## Install

-You need to install `joi` along with this module for it to work since it relies on it as a peer dependency.
-Currently this module has only been tested with joi version 10.0 and higher.
+You need to install `@hapi/joi` along with this module for it to work since it relies on it as a peer dependency.
+For TypeScript you should also install `@types/hapi__joi`.

+For example example

 ```
-# we install our middleware AND joi since it's required by our middleware
-npm i express-joi-validation joi --save
+npm i express-joi-validation @hapi/joi --save

+# If using TypeScript (also useful for JavaScript developers)
+npm i @types/hapi__joi --save-dev
 ```